 This guide gives you the latest information we have about travel insurance and Coronavirus to help you make your own choice, but it’s not advice.

-Please check the latest FCO travel advice regularly if you have any trips planned.
+Check the latest FCO advice regularly before you travel.

 Make sure you know what you'll be covered for before you buy a policy.
-If you’re unsure if you’re getting the right cover, call the insurer first.
+If you need to check you’re getting the right cover, call the insurer first.

-It depends on if you planned to travel to a restricted area.
-If you have cancellation cover, and you booked your trip before the FCO issued its travel advice, then yes, you should be covered.
+If your airline or holiday company cancels your trip, you have cancellation cover, and you booked your trip before the FCO issued its travel advice, then yes, you should be covered.

 Get in touch with your tour operator or travel agent first.
 Your holiday should be either ATOL or ABTA protected, and they should be your first port of call for recovering money for things like cancelled accommodation, flights or excursions.
 Any costs that aren’t covered by them, might be covered by your travel insurance.